utopia-foss/dantro/doc/integrating.rst

 The result of this integration guide will be a **data processing pipeline:** an automated set of procedures that can be carried out on the generated data in order to **handle, transform, and visualize** it.
 These procedures will be referred to as the *three stages of the processing pipeline*.

+Setting up a tightly integrated pipeline will require more than a few lines of code, as you will see in this guide.
-Once implemented, this pipeline will be highly flexible, such that you can quickly configure it to your needs.
+However, once implemented, the pipeline will be highly flexible, such that you can quickly configure it to your needs.
-(If you haven't already done so, the :doc:`philosophy` page gives some background on this topic.)
+Overall, we think that the up-front time investment of setting up the pipeline will be paid-off by the everyday gains of using this framework and the automizations it provides.

 .. hint::